 Throughout England, contemporary visual art helps to animate and add value to public places and spaces.
 Buildings of international standard and outstanding architectural quality can now be found in all regions.
 New galleries such as The Hepworth Wakefield, Turner Contemporary in Margate and firstsite in Colchester have drawn large, enthusiastic audiences.

 Much of our funding goes to venues, such as Ikon and the Whitechapel Gallery, to support the production, display and interpretation of contemporary art.
 We also fund organisations that commission art, such as Artangel and the Liverpool Biennial, along with a range of other agencies that support artists and help to ensure that visual art of the highest quality can be experienced by people wherever they live.

-Visual arts will contribute to our Achieving great art for everyone goals and priorities by:
+Visual arts will contribute to our Great art and culture for everyone goals and priorities by:

 - nurturing artistic excellence by investing in organisations that incubate, develop and showcase talent within the visual arts.
 For example, Wysing Arts Centre and Matt's Gallery

 - supporting visual artists by increasing access to good quality, affordable space and facilities, and providing professional development support and advice relevant for all career stages.
 For example, Acme Studios, Yorkshire Artspace and a-n, The Artists Information Company

 - enabling more people to enjoy and identify with contemporary art by encouraging galleries to diversify their audiences, supported by better information about who those audiences are.
 For example, VAIL (Visual Arts in Liverpool), Audiences UK's Benchmarking and Audience Development in the Visual Arts project

 - helping more people to engage with excellent art in more places, through an expansion in touring and through partnerships with heritage and environment agencies.
 For example, Crafts Council and National Trust